kubernetes-sigs/azuredisk-csi-driver/deploy/example/e2e_usage.md

  - Execute `df -h` command in the container
 ```
-# k exec -it statefulset-azuredisk-0 sh
+# kubectl exec -it statefulset-azuredisk-0 sh
 # df -h
 Filesystem      Size  Used Avail Use% Mounted on
 ...